The Cold War and the Nuclear Weapons ThreatOverview

 At the same time, some of the chief lessons of the Cold War – the necessity of safeguards and the value of negotiation – seem to be missing.

-- How did the end of the Cold War affect perceptions and anxiety levels about the possibility of nuclear war?
+- Has the ending of the Cold War reduced the threat of nuclear destruction?

-- Why are so many nations still seeking nuclear weapons?
+- Why did the USSR and US build and deploy so many nuclear weapons?

 Analyze a complex set of ideas or sequences of events and explain how specific individuals, ideas, or events interact or develop over the course of a text.